-In the previous section, we saw how the Fibration \cref{fibrationthm} allows us to compare the $K$-theory spectra $K(\C, \W)$ and $K(\C, \V)$ of a $\fcgw$ category $\C$ with two classes of weak equivalences when $\V\subseteq\W$; namely, they differ by a homotopy fiber $K(\W, \V)$.
-Interestingly, as an immediate consequence of our Fibration Theorem, we obtain a Localization Theorem that allows us to compare the $K$-theory spectra of two different $\fcgw$ categories $\A\subseteq\B$ by finding a homotopy cofiber.
+In the previous section, we saw how the Fibration \cref{fibrationthm} allows us to compare the $K$-theory spectra $K(\C, \W)$ and $K(\C, \V)$ of an $\fcgwa$ category $\C$ with two classes of weak equivalences when $\V\subseteq\W$; namely, they differ by a homotopy fiber $K(\W, \V)$.
+Interestingly, as an immediate consequence of our Fibration Theorem, we obtain a Localization Theorem that allows us to compare the $K$-theory spectra of two different $\fcgwa$ categories $\A\subseteq\B$ by finding a homotopy cofiber.
 Unlike most previous localization theorems, ours requires only that $\A$ is closed under kernels, cokernels, and extensions in $\B$, compared to the much stronger classical Serre condition.

-\begin{thm}[Localization]\lbl{localization} Let $\A\subseteq\B$ be a full inclusion of $\fcgw$ categories, such that $\A$ is closed under cokernels of m-morphisms, kernels of e-morphisms, and extensions in $\B$.
-Then, there exists an $\fcgwa$ category $(\B,\A)$ such that
+\begin{thm}[Localization]\lbl{localization} Let $\A\subseteq\B$ be a full inclusion of $\fcgwa$ categories, such that $\A$ is closed under cokernels of m-morphisms, kernels of e-morphisms, and extensions in $\B$.
+Then, there exists a relative $\fcgwa$ category $(\B,\A)$ such that

-is a homotopy fiber sequence. \end{thm} \begin{proof} This is a direct application of \cref{fibrationthm} for $\C=\B$, $\W=\A$, $\V=\varnothing$, as any full $\fcgw$ subcategory $\A\subseteq\B$ which is closed under extensions forms an acyclicity structure in $\B$. \end{proof}
+is a homotopy fiber sequence of spectra. \end{thm} \begin{proof} This is a direct application of \cref{fibrationthm} for $\C=\B$, $\W=\A$, $\V=\varnothing$, as any full $\fcgwa$ subcategory $\A\subseteq\B$ which is closed under extensions forms a class of acyclic objects in $\B$. \end{proof}

-This generalizes many Localization Theorems in the literature when restricted to $\fcgw$ categories arising from exact categories.
+This generalizes many Localization Theorems in the literature when restricted to $\fcgwa$ categories arising from exact categories.
 For example, any inclusion of abelian categories $\A\subseteq\B$ satisfying the hypotheses of Quillen's original Localization Theorem \cite[Theorem 5]{Qui73}, or any inclusion of exact categories $\A\subseteq\B$ satisfying the conditions of either Schlichting's Localization Theorem \cite[Theorem 2.1]{Sch}, C\'ardenas' Localization Theorem \cite{Cardenas}, or the first author's Localization Theorem \cite[Theorem 6.1]{cotorsion} will satisfy the conditions of \cref{localization}.